-(D) Many people have smoke detectors in their houses.
+(b) Many people have smoke detectors in their houses.
 Smoke detectors contain a radioactive source which emits alpha radiation.

-Explain why the alpha radiation from the living in the house. smoke detector is not dangerous to people [1]
+Explain why the alpha radiation from the smoke detector is not dangerous to people living in the house.
+[1]

 10 In many countries, river water is collected and treated to make it safe for humans to drink.